Heritage and Wildlife in our Cemeteries

 Human Sundial Feature at Crewe Cemetery

-plate is set in the middle of the dial which shows the different
+vertical pointer.
+A plate is set in the middle of the dial which

-months of the year, divided by a central line.
-The person stands
+shows the different months of the year, divided by a central line.

-with one foot on either side of the line at the correct time of
+The person stands with one foot on either side of the line at the

-year; the time can then be read from their shadow.
+correct time of year; the time can then be read from their

-segments will be used to strew cremated remains should be bereaved
+used to strew cremated remains should the bereaved wish them to be

-- the sundial has great educational value, as
+- The sundial has great educational value, as it demonstrates how

-it demonstrates how the measurement of time is governed by the
+the measurement of time is governed by the Earth’s movement

 Lichens are a successful alliance between a fungus and an alga.